mohamedyosef101/growth-vs-unemployment/README.md

-**The goal of the project**
+# **Unemployment rate and economic growth after COVID-19**
-Exploring the relationship between the growth rate of the economy and the unemployment rate in the last four years since `COVID-19`.
+**The goal of the project** is to explore the relationship between the growth rate of the economy and the unemployment rate in the last four years since `COVID-19`.

 <img src="https://github.com/mohamedyosef101/growth-vs-unemployment/assets/118842452/d2e6abad-a58d-45ae-aa83-1e412b77427d" alt="unemployment rate and economic growth" width="720">